 But just how does the property shopper arrive at that figure?
 No doubt, it can be more straightforward if there’s no change of currency involved, but with an international purchase, a buyer’s budget can prove to be a pesky barrier to realising their dream of owning property abroad if a currency strategy has not been implemented and carefully managed.

 For example, back in November, Mr. A. Brit, soon to retire and wanting to find a little bit of paradise to settle into on Mallorca, had a healthy budget of £1 million with his funds held in the UK.
 The exchange rate he saw was around 1.40 so the target given to his real estate agent was €1.4 million.
 The ideal property was found at the top of his budget and the deal agreed, until…

 The realisation set in that the exchange rate had moved quite dramatically and Mr. Brit could no longer achieve the €1.4 million agreed… he couldn’t even reach €1.3 million at the current rate for his Sterling.
 Hadthe rate been fixed on a forward contract for him back in November at the beginning of his search, there would have been no issue to resolve and the sale would have gone ahead as planned.

 Volatile exchange rates regularly break dreams, yet such a disappointing scenario can be avoided.
-As early as two years prior to a property purchase, it is possible to lock down an advantageous market rate with the help of a specialist currency exchange broker.
+As early as two years prior to a property purchase, it is sometimes possible to lock down an advantageous market rate with the help of a specialist currency exchange broker.